seanbreckenridge/exobrain/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/cookiecutter-lib) | [GitLab](https://gitlab.com/seanbreckenridge/cookiecutter-lib) | Python

 Cookiecutter template for a basic python library.
-Is meant for packages I don't intend to push to pypi, includes seutptools to install some python code I want to have globally installed, and basic installation method to install from my github.
+Is meant for packages I don't intend to push to pypi, includes setuptools to install some python code I want to have globally installed, and basic installation method to install from my github.

 ### vimbuffer